harlan-zw/nuxt-seo/README.md

 </table>
 </p>

-## Nuxt SEO Beta
+## Nuxt SEO Kit v2

-Nuxt SEO Kit v2 (Nuxt SEO) is in beta, it's recommended you use this version for new installs.
+Nuxt SEO Kit v2 (renamed to Nuxt SEO) is in beta, it's **highly recommended** you use this version for new installations.

-If you'd like to be the first to try it out, join my <a href="https://discord.gg/275MBUBvgP">Discord</a> for support and feedback.
+- Hundreds of bug fixes that can't be ported to v1
+- Runtime support (no prerendering required)
+- Heaps of new features

+See the [Installation guide](https://nuxtseo.com/nuxt-seo/getting-started/installation), [Migration guide](https://nuxtseo.com/nuxt-seo/getting-started/migration-guide) or jump in the <a href="https://discord.gg/275MBUBvgP">Discord</a> for support.

+Help me shape the future of SEO for Nuxt by providing [feedback](https://github.com/harlan-zw/nuxt-seo-kit/discussions/108) on the migration and v2.

 ## Background